 How can car rental be cheaper than bike rental?

 Is it really possible to rent a car in Spain for just 1€ per day?
-The ‘trick’ in this case is, that the rental price of 7€ only includes a basic insurance and a financial risk (also known as ‘excess’or ‘liability’) of up to 1.900 euros in case of damages to the car.
+We asked our acquaintances at Easirent LHR car rental and according to them, the ‘trick’ in this case is, that the rental price of 7€ only includes a basic insurance and a financial risk (also known as ‘excess’or ‘liability’) of up to 1.900 euros in case of damages to the car.
 This amount will be blocked on your credit card at the time of collecting the car and will not be released until the vehicle is returned without damages.

 The only way to avoid paying the deposit of almost 2.000 euros is to book an additional insurance from the local car hire company when you collect the keys.
 So how much does this insurance cost us?